Skip to content

 branch: refine-plan/headless-2026-05-10

-Running a test
+Run a test

 sh

-abtree execution create test-tree "test hello-world morning"
+abtree execution create ./node_modules/@abtree/test-tree/main.json "test hello-world morning"

 abtree local write <execution-id> test_path \